 SECTION 5.

-In the event an emergency matter occurs between meetings, the board shall be able to conduct decision-making by conducting board vote using all available current means of telecommunications.
+In the event an emergency matter occurs between meetings, the board shall be able to conduct decision-making by using all available current means of telecommunications.
 The President may exercise an executive decision and notify the board of that decision within a reasonable time. (rationale: repetitive, all board decisions are made by vote)

 SECTION 6.